-The requirements itemised below may not pertain to your organisation, but is used here to highlight what is required in certain parts of the mining industry.
-For example, within the Queensland Coal Mining Safety and Health Act, 1999 it is a requirement that an inspector and an industry safety and health representative are notified of a 'serious accident' which includes a death or a 'high potential incident' by the site senior executive (section 198).
+The requirements itemised below may not pertain to your organisation but are used here to highlight what is required in certain parts of the mining industry.
+For example, within the Queensland Coal Mining Safety and Health Act, 1999 it is a requirement that an inspector and industry safety and health representative are notified of a 'serious accident' which includes death or a 'high potential incident' by the site senior executive (section 198).